 It shouldn’t happen that you lose all your data.
 But unfortunately, it happens from time to time with even the biggest names in the hosting industry.
 If you don’t want to dig out your content from Google’s cache or Archive.org, it’s essential to have regular backups.

 9. Registering Your Domain Name at Your Web Host

 Diversification is the name of the game here.
 You want to spread the risk across as many providers as possible.
 If your web host goes down for some reason and you have registered your domain name at another registrar, you will be able to change the DNS server of your domain instantly.

 This step may sound like overly cautious, but just recently I had a terrible week with a hosting company.
 They got hacked to the point that even their control panel was unreachable.
 After a day of downtime, I decided it’s time to move.
-I took my backups and quickly set up shop on my Siteground account.
+I took my backups and quickly set up shop at another web host.
 That was possible because I had a separate registrar for my domain.